k21971/CrecelleHack/doc/variantfixes.md

   Splice code I wrote.

 ## Monster Changes
-- Monsters can gain water walking, jumping, bonus strength.
+- Monsters can gain water walking, jumping.
   From SpliceHack, code ported directly from Evil and updated to 3.7.
-- Monsters can gain telepathy from items.
+- Monsters can gain telepathy from items, as well as bonus strength and magical breathing.
 - Kobolds have been altered to skew closer to their appearance in early editions of D&D as well as anime like Record of Lodoss War.
 This is to say that their doglike features have been emphasized.